caddyserver/caddy/README.md

 To wield the power of this design, you need to know how the config document is structured.
 Please see the [the Caddy 2 documentation in our wiki](https://github.com/caddyserver/caddy/wiki/v2:-Documentation) for details about Caddy's config structure.

 Configuration is normally given to Caddy through an API endpoint, which is likewise documented in the wiki pages.
+However, you can also use config files of various formats with [config adapters](https://github.com/caddyserver/caddy/wiki/v2:-Documentation#config-adapters).

 ## Full Documentation